adityaramesh/neo/README.md

     idioms.
   - The serialization and deserialization interface.
-This interface provides efficient, stateless functions for various file formats to deserialize objects from and serialize objects to byte buffers.
+This interface provides efficient, stateless functions for various file formats to deserialize objects from byte buffers and serialize objects to byte buffers.
   - The flow graph interface.
 This interface has the following purposes:
     1. To allow the programmer to compose flow graphs to describe the interaction between producer-consumer agents.